kubrabicak/full-stack-project/README.md

         - Configured with sortable columns and an action column for modifying users.

 8. **User Details View**
    - **Goal**: Allow users to view detailed information in a focused layout.
    - **Implementation**:
       - A `MatDialog` component (`UserDetailsComponent`) displays user details in a modal.
       - Opens when a user entry in the table is clicked.

 9. **Data Modification**
    - **Goal**: Enable the addition, editing, and deletion of users.
    - **Implementation**:
       - **Adding Users**: The `UserAddComponent` dialog collects user details via a reactive form and sends the data to the backend.
       - **Editing Users**: The `UserUpdateComponent` dialog allows modifying existing user details.
       - **Deleting Users**: Implemented via a delete button in the action column that sends a DELETE request to the backend.

 10. **Search Functionality**
   - **Goal**: Allow filtering users by name or email for easier navigation.
   - **Implementation**:
     - A search bar in `UserListComponent` is bound to a two-way data binding variable (`searchTerm`).
     - The user list is filtered using the `UserFilterPipe`, ensuring real-time updates.

+11. **Required Fields**
+- **Goal**: In the "Add" and "Update" user forms, required fields must be filled before saving the form.
+- **Implementation**:
+   - The form for adding and updating a user has the following required fields: Full Name, Display Name, and Email.
+   - The `required` attribute and Angular's built-in validation (`ngModel`) ensure that the Display Name field cannot be left empty before the form is saved.

 ---